CSCfi/csc-user-guide/docs/data/a_commands.md

 * <b>-files</b>  Lists the names of the matching files inside the objects in addition to the object name.

-* <b>-project <i>project_ID</i></b>   Search matches form the buckets of the defined project in stead of the currently configured project.
+* <b>-project <i>project_ID</i></b>   Search matches from the buckets of the defined project in stead of the currently configured project.

-* <b>-bucket <i>bucket_name</i></b>   By default all the buckets, used by a_put, are searched.
+* <b>-bucket <i>bucket_name</i></b>   By default all the buckets, used by <i>a_put</a>, are searched.
 Option -bucket allows you to specify a single bucket that will be used for the search.
+You shuould use these this option also in cases where you have stored data to buckets with non-standard name.

-* <b>-silent </b>                     Ouput just the object names and number of hits.
-If -file is use too, print object name and matching file name on one row.
+* <b>-silent </b>            Output just the object names and number of hits.
+If <i>-file<i> option is uses too, print the object name and matching file name on one row.

 ## g_get retrieves the stored data

-This tool is used to download data that has been uploaded to Allas service using the a_put command.
+This tool is used to download data that has been uploaded to Allas service using the <i>a_put</i> command.
 The basic syntax of the comand is:

 >    a_get object_name

-By default the object is retrieved and uncompressed
+By default the object is retrieved and uncompressed.
+By default the data is extacted to a file or directory that was used in  uploading.
+If a directory or file with the same name already exists, you must either remove the exixting file/directory or guide the downloaded data to new directory defined by -target option.

-Options:
+a_get options:

-* <b>-project <i>project_ID</i></b>   Search matches form the buckets of the defined project in stead of the currently configured project.
+* <b>-project <i>project_ID</i></b>  Retrieve data form the buckets of the defined project in stead of the currently configured project.

 * <b>-file <i>file_name</i></b>      Retrieve just a specific file or directory from the stored dataset.
-Note that you need to define the full path of the file or directory within the sotered object
+Note that you need to define the full path of the file or directory within the stored object

 * <b>-target <i>dir_name</i></b>      If this option is defined, a new target directory is created and the data is retrieved there.